Air India's second flight carrying 250 Indian evacuees from Ukraine lands in Delhi | Business

 The second evacuation flight, AI1942, carrying 250 Indian citizens landed at the Delhi airport around 2.45 am on Sunday, the officials said.

-Air India's third evacuation flight, AI1940, which will depart from Hungarian capital Budapest, is also scheduled to return with evacuees to Delhi on Sunday, they said.
+Air India's third evacuation flight, AI1940, which has departed from Hungarian capital Budapest, is also scheduled to return with 240 evacuees to Delhi on Sunday, they said.

+Addressing the returnees, Scindia said, ''I know you all have been through a very, very difficult time, a very, very trying time.
+But know this that the PM is with you at every step, the Indian government is with you at every step, and 130 crore Indians are with you at every step.''
+He said Prime Minister Narendra Modi is in touch with Ukrainian President Volodymyr Zelenskyy and talks are being held so that everyone is brought home safely.

+The minister said talks are also on with the Russian government and the Indian government will breathe easy only after each and every stranded Indian is evacuated from Ukraine.

 The Ukrainian airspace has been closed for civil aircraft operations since February 24 morning when the Russian military offensive began.
 Therefore, the Indian evacuation flights are operating out of Bucharest and Budapest.